 Eating to deal with emotions is not something that everyone should be worried about.
 However, if these behaviors become a pattern, it’s definitely something that should be addressed.
 This way, you can address these behaviors before it turns into something more serious – a mental health condition like an eating disorder.
 So, look for behaviors that characterize an emotional eater in your own life like:

 To halt these behaviors before they progress, it’s best to understand what triggers them to begin with.
-Then, once you know what triggers your emotional eating, you can begin to actively become aware of your eating behaviors.
+Then, once you know what triggers this type of eating, you can begin to actively become aware of your eating behaviors.
 Some triggers of emotional eating may include:

 If people don’t recognize their emotional eating triggers, these behaviors can lead to an eating disorder known as binge eating disorder.
 The characteristics of this eating disorder include eating more than one should, hiding eating behaviors from others, and feelings of guilt and shame after eating.
-If you or a loved one is an emotional eater but things have just gotten worse, the development of binge eating disorder may be a reality.
+If you or someone you love is an emotional eater but things have just keep getting worse, the development of binge eating disorder may be a reality.

 Fortunately, treatment can help individuals who have developed binge eating disorder.
 Here at Willow Place for Women, we help women gain freedom from a life of unhealthy eating behaviors.
 To learn more about our eating disorder treatment programs, contact us today.